 Live Music at Charela Inn’s Restaurant

-On Thursdays, dinner is complemented by live music, including singers with a band performing a selection of feel-good genres.
+On Thursdays and Saturdays, dinner at Le Vendome restaurant is complemented by Negril live music, including singers with a band performing a selection of feel-good genres.
 The live performances also create a way to work off some of the vacation pounds.
 Guests enjoyed the musical selections so much that many were inspired to leave their tables and dance, ranging from slow waltzes to jiving.

 How do you picture your stay in Negril, on the cliffs or beach?